Preventing Prompt Injection with Type-Directed Privilege Separation: Type-directed privilege separation

-\begin{itemize} \item \emph{Integers:} Integers can convey numeric data ($d \in \mathbb{Z}$), but cannot be used to convey any notion of an instruction or command (which requires some amount of freeform text).
-Thus, they cannot contain an injected command. \item \emph{Floating-point values:} Floating-point values ($d \in \mathbb{R}$) can represent a greater set of numbers than integers alone, but are strictly numeric and cannot contain an injected command. \item \emph{Booleans:} Binary choice ($d \in \{\text{True}, \text{False}\}$) effectively has the same functionality as the pair of integers $\{0, 1\}$, and cannot contain an injected command. \item \emph{Multiple choice:} We allow data that is restricted to a trusted set of pre-specified choices.
-Thus, the application developer might specify a finite set $S$ of string literals, and allow the quarantined agent to communicate an element $d \in S$.
-While this data type does include raw strings, because it only allows strings found on a whitelist chosen by the application designer, it does not provide any way for an attacker to supply an injected prompt.
-Therefore, prompt injection is not possible. \end{itemize}
+\begin{itemize} \item \emph{Integers:} Integers can convey numeric data ($d \in \mathbb{Z}$), but cannot be used to represent an instruction or command (which requires some amount of freeform text).
+Thus, they cannot contain an injected command. \item \emph{Floating-point values:} Floating-point values ($d \in \mathbb{R}$) can represent a greater set of numbers than integers alone, but are strictly numeric and cannot contain an injected command. \item \emph{Booleans:} Binary choice ($d \in \{\text{True}, \text{False}\}$) provides the same functionality as the pair of integers $\{0, 1\}$, and cannot contain an injected command. \item \emph{Multiple choice:} We allow textual data as long as it is restricted to a trusted set of pre-specified choices.
+More specifically, the application designer specifies a finite set $S$ of string literals, where each element $d \in S$ has been previously vetted for safety.
+This makes it impossible for an attacker to provide an injected command of their own. \end{itemize}

 Note that the data returned to the privileged agent does not have to be limited to a single value.
-Multiple variables can be returned to the privileged agent at once (i.e., via a struct, class, etc.) as long as each field is associated with one of the data types in \cref{tab:restricted_datatypes}.
-In addition, we allow the quarantined agent to set opaque variables as necessary \citep{willisonDualLLMPattern2023}.
+We allow multiple values to be returned at once (i.e., via an array, object, etc.) as long as each field is associated with one of the data types in \cref{tab:restricted_datatypes}.
+We also limit the length of arrays to some small upper bound to prevent the possibility of decoding attacks.
+For convenience, we refer to a collection of fields from the quarantined agent as a \emph{handoff}.
+To enforce compliance with the handoff schema, we leverage the structured outputs feature supported by most model providers.

 While information flow from the quarantined agent to the privileged agent is restricted, information flow in the reverse direction is unrestricted.
-The quarantined agent can engage with any content from any source without any special restrictions.
+The quarantined agent can engage with content from any source without any special restrictions.
 This is because the quarantined agent has no control over action selection; even if its context is attacked by an adversary, no harm will be done to the agent overall.

+\textbf{Remark.} If the handoff is empty, type-directed privilege separation reduces to standard privilege separation.
+This means that all tasks secured by standard privilege separation can, by extension, be secured with type-directed privilege separation.